rydata/rydata.github.io/_posts/2023-11-30-stat-analysis-ab-testing.md

 credit_card = taxi_data[taxi_data['payment_type']==1]['total_amount']
 stats.ttest_ind(a=credit_card, b=cash, equal_var=False)
 ```

-Result:
-Ttest_indResult (statistic=20.34644022783838, pvalue=4.5301445359736376e-91)
+**Ttest_indResult(statistic=20.34644022783838, pvalue=4.5301445359736376e-91)**

+- **Assuming a significance value of 5%, we can reject the null hypothesis, we see that there is a statically significant difference from cash and payment method.**

 ### 3. Hypothesis Testing Interpretation (Round 1)

-Since p-value is significantly smaller than our significance level of 5%, we reject the hypothesis test.

 We can conclude that there is a statistically significant difference in the average total fare amount credit card vs cash users.